paulharter/blockmodel/README.md

 # blockmodel

-A Python 3 library that converts Minecraft models to various 3D formats.
+A Python library that converts Minecraft models to various 3D formats.

 blockmodel is the core model creation library used by http://printcraft.org to create models on its servers.

+blockmodel supports python 2.7 and 3.5

 ## Installation